AIA Australia Limited

 Recent Awards: 2019 Overall Winner Consumer Choice Awards

-Current Discounts and Offers: 25% discount for new customers and 10% My Health discount
+Current Discounts and Offers: 10% My Health discount

 Westpac acquired BT Funds Management in 2002 and BT Financial Group became the wealth management arm of the Westpac Bank.
 BT and Westpac have been providing banking and other financial services to Australians since 1817.
 In 2019 the insurance business was separated from the wealth management business and was moved into the Westpac Consumer division.

-The insurance business provides life insurance protection to more than 1.3 million Australians.
+The BT insurance business provides life insurance protection to more than 1.3 million Australians.

 ClearView Life Assurance Limited

 Owned By: Listed Australian company